anu-component-library/-anu-dev-jupiter-solana-tokens-list/README.md

 # Solana Tokens List (Jupiter)

 The `SolanaTokensProvider` is a React context provider designed to facilitate the fetching and distribution of Solana token data across React applications.
 It provides convenient access to two key datasets: strict tokens and all tokens, optionally including banned tokens.
+Additionally, it supports automatic loading of token data when the provider mounts, based on configurable options.

 Powered by Jupiter (jup.ag)'s token list.

 ## Features

 - Fetch and distribute Solana token data using React context.
-- Easy to use API with support for optional query parameters.
+- Automatic loading of token data on provider mount (`autoLoad`).
+- State management to maintain and expose fetched token data.
 - Lightweight implementation using native Fetch API.

 ## Installation